jupyterlab/jupyterlab/docs/source/extension/extension_multiple_ui.rst

-of bundled `plugins <https://lumino.readthedocs.io/en/latest/api/interfaces/application.IPlugin.html#requires>`_, and those plugins typically use components from the interface toolkit `Lumino <https://lumino.readthedocs.io/en/latest/api/index.html>`_ as well as the `JupyterLab API <https://jupyterlab.readthedocs.io/en/latest/api/index.html>`_ (among others) to help build your extension's look and behavior (both are written in Typescript).
+of bundled `plugins <https://lumino.readthedocs.io/en/latest/api/interfaces/application.IPlugin.html#requires>`_, and those plugins typically use components from the interface toolkit `Lumino <https://lumino.readthedocs.io/en/latest/api/index.html>`_ as well as the `JupyterLab API <https://jupyterlab.readthedocs.io/en/latest/api/index.html>`_ (among others) to help build your extension's look and behavior.
+Both Lumino and JupyterLab API are written in Typescript.

 This is how basic compatibility features work: both apps use the same building blocks and methods.
 For instance, both JupyterLab and Notebook 7 accept Lumino widgets